tdwg/bdq/tg2/_make_review/README.md

 copy_files.sh  Copies authoritative files from outside the _review tree into their target locations in the _review tree.

-do_build.sh Executes the python scripts in _review/build/ to build artifacts from the templates, configuration files, and vocabulary documents in the _review tree.
+do_build.sh Executes the python scripts in _build_review/ to build artifacts from the templates, configuration files, and vocabulary documents in the _build_review/ tree.

 Third party Python libraries required by the scripts:
 ```